zpgallegos/zavant/v2/docs/architecture/decisions/0017-orchestrate-the-daily-cloud-workflow.md

 Define a Standard Step Functions state machine in a separate `zavant-daily-workflow-{environment}` CloudFormation stack.
-It invokes the existing acquisition Lambda and, after success, starts the existing analytical Glue job with the `.sync` integration so the state machine waits for projection to finish.
+It invokes the existing acquisition Lambda and then starts the existing analytical Glue job with the `.sync` integration so the state machine waits for projection to finish.
+An acquisition error is retained in workflow state rather than ending execution immediately.
+Projection still runs because it reconciles all durable current pointers and does not consume the acquisition response.
+After a successful projection, the workflow reports the retained acquisition failure;
+the overall execution therefore remains red and alertable.

 The state-machine input is passed directly to Lambda, preserving manual `through_date` execution.
 Lambda service and throttling failures receive a small